Tables, bounds and graphics of short linear codes with covering radius 3 and codimension 4 and 5: Conclusion

-$\bullet$ The working mechanism and its quantitative estimates for the leximatrix and inverse leximatrix algorithms; see, for instance, the paper \cite{BDFKMP-PIT2014} where the working mechanism of a greedy algorithm for complete arcs in the projective plane $\mathrm{PG}(2,q)$ is studied.
+$\bullet$ The working mechanism and its quantitative estimates for the leximatrix and inverse leximatrix algorithms; see, for instance, the papers \cite{BDFKMP-PIT2014,DFMP-ConjCap} where the working mechanisms of greedy algorithms for complete arcs in the projective plane $\mathrm{PG}(2,q)$ and for complete caps in the projective spaces $\mathrm{PG}(N,q)$ are studied.

 $\bullet$ The oscillation of the coefficients $c_q^\text{L}(4,3)$ around a horizontal line and its likenesses with the oscillation of the values $h^\text{L}(q)$ around a horizontal line in \cite[Fig.\,6, Observation~3.5]{BDFKMP_ArcFOPArXiv2015}, \cite[Fig.\,5, Observation 3.7]{BDFKMP_ArcComputJG2016}, see Figure \ref{fig_PG3qFOPcoef} and Remark \ref{rem3_oscil}.